xan1242/MPFmaster/README.md

 - Clean up the code - everything is jammed in the main cpp file!

+- Documentation about the syntax and available commands!

 # Credits

 - Nicknine - the initial mpftotext script from which this tool was based on